Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Introduction

-In summary, we define a \textbf{robust cloud network defense decision-making framework} as one that can seamlessly adapt to four key dynamic aspects (A1-A4) while maintaining defense effectiveness without the need for retraining:
+Therefore, we define a \textbf{robust cloud network defense decision-making framework} as one that can seamlessly adapt to four key dynamic aspects (A1-A4) while maintaining defense effectiveness without the need for retraining:

 \begin{itemize} \item \textbf{A1: Adaptability to Network Structure.} Alibaba Cloud cluster tracking data shows that 11,089 container rescheduling and co-locating events can occur within 12 hours\cite{AliTrace}, indicating extremely high network structure dynamics.
 Therefore, when network configurations and node connections change, the defense decision-making framework should seamlessly adapt without retraining.